Nonstoquastic catalyst for bifurcation-based quantum annealing of ferromagnetic $p$-spin model

 \section{Summary and Discussion}

-We considered the $p$-spin model in BQA with the spin-1 operators and proposed a nonstoquastic catalyst.
-We used the semiclassical analysis with the spin-coherent state to investigate the phase transition in stoquastic and nonstoquastic cases.
-We found that, for specific cases, our nonstoquastic catalyst (\ref{eq:6}) is effective for reducing the first-order phase transition appearing in the stoquastic case to the second-order one.
-This means that the catalyst will lead to qualitative performance improvement.
-One needs not only sufficient amplitude of the nonstoquastic catalyst but also to appropriately control the driver Hamiltonian to remove the first-order phase transition.
+We considered the $p$-spin model in BQA described by the spin-1 operators and proposed a nonstoquastic catalyst.
+We used the semiclassical analysis with the spin coherent state to investigate the phase transitions in stoquastic and nonstoquastic cases.
+We found that, for specific cases, the proposed nonstoquastic catalyst (\ref{eq:6}) is effective for reducing the first-order phase transition appearing in the stoquastic case to the second-order one.
+This means that the catalyst will lead to performance improvement.
+One needs a sufficient amplitude of the nonstoquastic catalyst and appropriate control of the driver Hamiltonian to remove the first-order phase transition.
 Nevertheless, if the amplitude $C$ is small and the system has a first-order phase transition, the performance of BQA will be improved.
 As we saw in Fig. \hyperref[fig:3]{3(a)}, the jump in the order parameter at the first-order phase transition in the nonstoquastic case is less than the one in the stoquastic case.
 The jump width corresponds to the energy-barrier width, which affects the probability that the system will reach the desired ground state thorough the quantum tunneling effect.
 Thus, a nonstoquastic catalyst would increase the probability and help with the ground-state search even when the first-order phase transition occurs.

 We also evaluated the scaling of the energy gap by diagonalizing the Hamiltonian (\ref{eq:8}), and the results agree with our claim.
 The fidelity shows that the semiclassical analysis is accurate enough to predict the exact ground state.
 Since the semiclassical analysis is based on the static approximation, we could not evaluate the actual time to satisfy the adiabatic condition.
 However, as shown in a previous paper \cite{susa2017relation}, the semiclassical analysis provides a powerful tool to predict where the phase transition occurs, and we use it for the case of BQA.